 If you would prefer not to see the sites of Colombo on your own, you can always take a guided tour of the city with an established local tour guide.
 There are a few available like this 8-hour tour where you will visit the remnants of Moorish, Portuguese, Dutch, and British settlements, visit the promenade of Galle Face Green, the pristine beaches of Mt.
 Lavinia and the exclusive district of Cinnamon Gardens with a visit to Colombo’s National Museum.
 The tour includes a lunch at the Galle Face Hotel and an afternoon tea at a lesser known restaurant at Colombo Fort.
 You can book your full-day tour of Colombo here.

 There are also half-day tuk tuk tours of Colombo which visits most of the major sites in the city via the small motorised cart like the Fort Clock Tower, Colombo Lighthouse, Chatham Street, Pettah market, Wolvendaal Church and Captain’s Garden Hindu Temple.
 Book the tuk tuk tour here.
-Foodie’s will love the local food tour of Colombo, and animal lovers can go whale watching on the South Coast.
-Those looking for something a little different can test their skills at stilt fishing, a local traditional way to catch some fish.
+Foodie’s will love the local food tour of Colombo and those looking for something a little different can test their skills at stilt fishing, a local traditional way to catch some fish.

 Best hotels in Colombo